BartBrood/Interactive-Graphviz-Diagrams/README.md

 The following features are currently added:

--Highlighting: when nodes or edges are clicked they are highlighted. this makes is easier to trace certain edges when there are many edges in a diagram
+-Highlighting: when nodes or edges are clicked they are highlighted.
+When clicking on a node all connecting edges are also highlighted, making it easier to trace them when there are many edges in a diagram

 -zoom in or our on cluster: using the + or - button added to every cluster the drwaing is zooming in or out on the cluster.